How Long Does It Take to Build Credit?

 Getting rid of inactive accounts sounds like a good idea, but it can backfire, especially if the account is in good standing.
 There are multiple ways closed accounts can hurt your credit score.

-Closing an old account also shortens your average credit age, especially if the account has a long, positive history.
+Closing an old or a new account shortens your average credit age, especially if the account has a long, positive history.
 A shorter history can mean a lower score, even if the closed account was unused.

 Myth #2: Checking Your Credit Hurts Your Score